MuhammadRidha7/Shia-vs-Sunni/README.md

 `Fath ul-Bari, by Ibn Hajar, vol 11, page 475` \
 `Umdat ul-Qari, vol 23, page 135 and page 142`
 And more sources...

+And regarding the 11th verse of Surah al-Anfal, we discussed that in section 2.

 # The Quran repeatedly blames Aisha and Hafsa